cado-security/product-help/docs/cado/deploy/cross/adding-aws.md

 # Adding AWS accounts to Azure, AWS, or GCP via Keys

-To enable cross-cloud access for AWS accounts, you need to set up an IAM role in each AWS account from which you want Cado to collect data.
+To enable cross-cloud access for AWS accounts, you need to set up an IAM role in each AWS account from which you want / Forensic Acquisition and Investigation to collect data.
 Follow the steps below to add AWS accounts.
 Ensure you have the required permissions to create IAM roles.

 ### Steps to Add an AWS Account